Taomihog/Taomihog/README.md

 ### Hi there 👋
 **This is Taomihog :hedgehog:**

-- :pig_nose: I am currently learning C/C++.
+- :pig_nose: I am currently learning C/C++/CUDA.
 - :knot: I am currently learning knot theory.
-- :dna: I just finished a [program](https://github.com/Taomihog/unzipDNA) to calculate the force to separate the 2 strands of DNA (DNA mechanical unzipping curve).
+- :dna: I just finished a [program](https://github.com/Taomihog/unzipDNA) to predict DNA mechanical unzipping curve (the force to separate the 2 strands of DNA).
+- :dna: I am working on a GPU version now.
 - :yarn: I am working on a program to calculate the torque to braid 2 DNA molecules (C/C++).
 - :mailbox_with_mail: How to reach me: taomihog@gmail.com